ndarville/style/markdown/README.md

 * * * *
 ```

-No any other characters can be used, nor should there be fewer or more asterisks than shown.
+Do not use any other characters, nor should there be fewer or more asterisks than shown.

 ### Headers ###